yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 Let's try:

 ~~~
     % runghc 02_progressive_io_example.lhs
     Enter a list of numbers (separated by comma):
     foo
     Prelude.read: no parse
 ~~~

-Argh, an evil error message and a crash!
+Argh!
+An evil error message and a crash!
 The first evolution will be to answer with a more friendly message.

 For this, we must detect, something went wrong.